 Extensions

 PHP Extensions are libraries of pre-built code.
 They allow you to use specific functions already created to simplify your code.
-The following is a current list of PHP Extensions:
+See this page for a list of PHP Extensions.

-If an extension is already active, you'll see its corresponding block when visiting the phpinfo.php file.
-For example, this shows that the Phar extension is active.
+If an extension is active, you'll see its corresponding block when visiting the phpinfo.php file.
+For example, search for the word Phar, and you see Phar: PHP Archive support and enabled.

 Adding an extension